 - Heat a non-stick griddle to medium-high heat and grease well with butter or coconut oil.

-- Pour ⅓ cup batter unto skillet and cook 3-4 minutes per side, or until bubbly.
+- Pour ⅓ cup batter into the skillet and cook 3-4 minutes per side, or until bubbles form on the surface and the edges are set.

 - Flip the pancake and cook for 2-3 minutes more.